 Once a seat of power of the Mughal and British empires, Lucknow is a genteel, cultured city.
 The capital of Uttar Pradesh will floor you with its tehzeeb or culture, and tameez, which means grace.
 Lucknow is also the heart of the earthy, royal Awadhi kitchen, and any holiday here is bound to be a feast.

-VIVANTA BY TAJ.
+VIVANTA.
 NAWABI GRACE.
 IN A STYLISH NEW AVATAR.
 There's a new wow in Uttar Pradesh's capital city.
 This grand structure, one of the best 5-star hotels in Lucknow, is located just 8 kilometres from the railway terminus and a mere 20 kilometres from the airport.
 Perched on the banks of the river Gomti, it’s located at the heart of Lucknow's business and entertainment areas.

 Lucknow’s Chaudhary Charan Singh International Airport is located at Amausi, 15km southwest of the city and offers connectivity to the rest of India and to international destinations like Abu Dhabi and Riyadh.